Today’s Word of Encouragement From Wayne:

 I wrote, “ministering to the Lord has been my most consistent, Christ-centering, joyful, thriving, flourishing, practice that I have ever been blessed to learn as a Christian.”
 While this is so true, and such a blessing to express, I realize that the only reason I know about ministering to the Lord at all is because of the precious word of God.

-I do love the scriptures, and I must, even more than I love ministering to the Lord, for the scriptures have allowed me to come to God in repentance and receive this glorious new covenant salvation life and priesthood in Christ.
+I do love the Scriptures and I must, even more than I love ministering to the Lord, for the Scriptures have allowed me to come to God in repentance, so I may receive this glorious new covenant salvation life and priesthood in Christ.

 “Spirit and truth” are the foundation of our holy worship of God.
-Ministering to the Lord, “in spirit,” while simultaneously extolling, studying and increasing in God’s word, “truth,” really do comprise solid, Biblically founded and spiritually exercised, worship “in spirit and truth.”
+Ministering to our Lord, “in spirit,” while simultaneously extolling, studying and increasing in God’s word, “in truth,” really do comprise solid, Biblically founded, and spiritually exercised worship “in spirit and truth.”

 I encourage you to bring God’s word into His Own presence and read in this state of fellowship.
 Worship God and pray for a disciple’s enlightenment and then feast upon His word, Learning of and extolling Jesus in God’s presence.

 Certainly there are times when ministering to the Lord is all about worship, stillness, and unbroken adoration to the Lord.
 Sometimes it’s more prayer, yet “keeping alert in it with an attitude of thanksgiving” (Colossians 4:2).

 But I do very much love to read God’s word in His presence, as His priest, taking the Scriptures to Jesus, our Logos, our true Word of God (Revelation 19:13, John 5: 39-40) and seeing all things in the truth, Spirit, and light of God our Savior.
 Bless His holy name.
 He is so good.